 The upper class and peasants would mingle together, the masks hiding their true identity.
 But they’d also allow people to engage in gambling, robbery, assassination, and other illicit activities.

 You can easily pick up one of your own as a souvenir.
-There are cheap versions sold from street carts, or the more elaborate hand-made art pieces can be bought in specialized mask shops.
+There are cheap versions sold from street carts, or the more elaborate hand-made art pieces can be bought in specialized mask shops like Ca’Macana.
+You can even take a class and learn how to build your own!

 18. Scala Contarini Del Bovolo